-You can exclude the value of any de minimis transportation benefit that you provide to an employee from the employee's wages.
-A de minimis transportation benefit is any transportation benefit that you provide to an employee if it has so little value (taking into account how frequently you provide transportation to your employees) that accounting for it would be unreasonable or administratively impracticable.
-For example, it applies to occasional transportation fare that you give to an employee because the employee is working overtime if the benefit is reasonable and is not based on hours worked.
+You can exclude the value of any de minimis transportation benefit you provide to an employee from the employee's wages.
+A de minimis transportation benefit is any transportation benefit you provide to an employee if it has so little value (taking into account how frequently you provide transportation to your employees) that accounting for it would be unreasonable or administratively impracticable.
+For example, it applies to occasional transportation fare you give an employee because the employee is working overtime if the benefit is reasonable and is not based on hours worked.